Tylergilbert913/Portfolio/README.md

 ## Description

 This website lets you navigate through my portfolio page, which gives you acces to background information about me, the ability to leave contact information, along with a message.
-This also gives the user access to all current work showcasing my abilities as a full stack developer.
+This also gives the user access to all current work showcasing my abilities as a Full-Stack Web Developer.

 ## Usage